alexellis/firecracker-init-lab/README.md

 ## firecracker-init-lab

-Build a Firecracker microVM from a container image, starting a custom Go init process.
+Build a microVM from a container image

+> Many of the examples you'll find are broken due to changes in Firecracker 1.0 - the official quickstart guide doesn't cover the most interesting thing - working Internet access - or extracting a filesystem from a container.
 This lab extends [the official quickstart](https://github.com/firecracker-microvm/firecracker/blob/main/docs/getting-started.md) so that you can explore what an init process does, and add networking.

 ## Pre-reqs